jwayong/tpa-catalog/README.md

-# Polymer Element Catalog
+# TPA Element Catalog

+## Note

+This is a clone of [Polymer Element Catalog](https://github.com/Polymer/polymer-element-catalog) that has been tweaked to TPA.

 ## Getting Started

-To work on the Polymer Elements Catalog, clone the repository.
+To work on the TPA Elements Catalog, clone the repository.

 To install dependencies: